GACOSTA1988/Hovrtek-Drone-Services/README.md

 * ~~keyboard needs to push forms up~~

 ### Both
-* auth headers need to be sorted out
+* auth headers need to be sorted out - Back button upon Sign up goes back to Landing page as oppsed to signin Screen.

 ## Other Bugs